5.6 Generic Detector and Camera Properties

 The WFC3-UVIS shutter is a circular, rotating blade divided into two open and two closed quadrants (See Section 2.3.3 of the WFC3 Instrument Handbook for details).
 Operationally, the shutter mechanism has two distinct modes, based on commanded exposure times.
 At the shortest commanded exposure time of 0.5 seconds, the shutter motion is continuous during the exposure, rotating from the closed position through the open position and on to the next closed position.
 For commanded exposure times of 0.7 seconds and longer (0.6 seconds is not allowed), the shutter rotates into the open position, stops and waits for an appropriate amount of time, and then rotates to the closed position.

 For short exposure times, detector position-dependent exposure time (shutter shading), A versus B blade shutter dependence, stability, and timing accuracy were assessed using data taken during SMOV.
 For a full discussion of the analysis of shutter behavior from on-orbit data see WFC3 ISR 2009-25 and WFC3 ISR 2015-12.
-No systematic difference in shutter behavior (exposure time, repeatability, etc.) is found when comparing the A and B blades of the shutter.
+Stellar PSFs in short exposures taken with shutter B show slightly larger FWHM and lower sharpness compared to those taken with shutter A. As described in detail in WFC3 ISR 2014-09, this effect is particularly noticeable in the shortest, 0.5-sec, exposures.
+To facilitate the science where short exposures are necessary and a good and stable PSF is crucial, an available-mode option is available in APT to select the shutter blade A. No other systematic difference in shutter behavior (exposure time, repeatability, etc.) is found when comparing the A and B blades of the shutter.
 Even at the shortest exposures, the measured shutter shading does not exceed ~0.2% across the detector.
 The small magnitude of this effect means that no correction for shutter shading is necessary in calwf3.

 Finally, our investigation of measured versus commanded exposure times indicated that for exposures commanded to be 0.5 seconds, the shutter was actually open for 0.48 seconds.
 Similarly, for exposures commanded to be 0.7 seconds, the measured exposure time was in fact 0.695 seconds.
 For these exposure times, the EXPTIME header keyword value is updated in the science image headers to reflect the actual (as opposed to commanded) exposure times.

 Flat fields from ground tests (see WFC3 ISR 2008-46) have been used to estimate the magnitude of fringing effects, for a continuum light source, in the narrow-band red filters (see Table 5.3 and WFC3 ISR-2010-04).
-Each column lists a different metric of fringe amplitude, for a control filter (F606W) and for the filters in which fringing effects could be detected in the flat-field data.
-These metrics can best be understood by examining the histograms ( Figure 5.16) of the flat fields shown in Figure 5.15.
+Each column lists a different metric of fringe amplitude for filters in which fringing effects could be detected in the flat-field data along with a control filter (F606W) without fringing.
+These metrics can best be understood by examining the histograms ( Figure 5.19) of the flat fields shown in Figure 5.18.

 Table 5.3: Metrics of fringe amplitude based on ground flat fields